CyrexEnterprise/react-redux-donderstarter/README.md

 ## Development

-After completing the [installation](#installation) step, you're ready to start deveoping your App!
+After completing the [installation](#installation) step, you're ready to start developing your App!

 ```bash
 $ yarn dev  # Start the development server (or `npm run dev`)